learn-co-curriculum/phase-4-controller-exception-handling/README.md

 ## Learning Goals

-- Use `rescue_from` to handle common errors in a reusable way
+- Use exception handling techniques like `rescue` and `rescue_from` in a Rails controller

 ## Introduction